jscs-dev/node-jscs/README.md

 Requires operators to appear before line breaks and not after.

-Type: `Array`
+Type: `Array` or `true`

-Values: Array of quoted operators
+Values: Array of quoted operators or true to require all possible binary operators to appear before line breaks

 JSHint: [`laxbreak`](http://www.jshint.com/docs/options/#laxbreak)